ypaulsussman/yblog/content/notes/thinking_teaching_language_learning/Great Courses - Your Best Brain.md

   Peer into the often-mysterious behavior of a teenager.
 Why do they take the risks they do?
 What makes them rebellious?
 Why are they so moody?
 Get seven practical tips for relating better to teenagers, whether you're a parent, grandparent, teacher, mentor, or coach.

 ### Lecture 18: Sex and Your Brain
   Dive into the evolutionary roles of sex, arousal, and promiscuity.
 Discover the fascinating biological and cultural differences between men and women when it comes to sex.
-Peer inside an enlightening study involving monkeys, naked men on the beach, and naked women doing aerobics.
+Peer inside an enlightening study involving monkeys, naked men on the beach, and naked women doing aerobics. -->

 ### Lecture 19: How Your Brain Ages
   For many, aging brings memory loss, decreased focus, and mental fogginess.
 Yet some people seem to be just as sharp at 100 years old as they were at 40.
 Discover what science has demonstrated about why some age more gracefully than others, and what you can do to keep your mind sharp as you grow older.

 ### Lecture 20: How Your Brain Copes with Grief
   Why do we grieve the loss of loved ones?
 Is there an evolutionary reason for it?
 And why does grief leave some people devastated while others move on quickly?
 Explore these questions and more.
-Also, learn strategies from brain science for dealing with: and helping others deal with: the pain of great loss.
+Also, learn strategies from brain science for dealing with, and helping others deal with, the pain of great loss.

 ### Lecture 21: How Self-Control Works
   Discover the origins of self-control in your brain.
 Explore what the research has to say about its role in helping you succeed in life, handle tough situations, and thrive in society.
 Examine an evolutionary explanation for cases of impaired self-control like ADHD.